-Beyond Belief reads like a present-day discussion about addiction/recovery.
+Available in eBook, paperback or both, Beyond Belief reads like a contemporary discussion about addiction/recovery.
 Nothing is sacred and nothing is forbidden.
-For people finding recovery this decade and ever for clean and sober members of long standing, there was an unmet need for a more contemporary, s unabashed look our 12 Step/12 Tradition culture.
+For newcomers and long-timers alike, until now, there was an unmet need for a secular look our 12 Step/12 Tradition culture.

 We never expected to be a best-seller but as an indie-publisher we are delighted.
 The first few thousand to adapt to anything new are critical partners to success.
 Thank-you.
 To celebrate, visit our bookstore page or Amazon.com.
 You can now get the eBook + Paperback for $US 20.00.

 Click here to visit Joe C's author page on Amazon.Com:

 Clean and sober since 1976, author Joe C is a songwriter, broadcaster and financial advisor.
 Joe has written music, billiards, economic and addiction/recovery lifestyle magazines articles.
 IndieCan Radio (http://www.indiecan.com) has been a radio show Joe produces and hosts devoted to under-the-radar independent music which is heard on Sirius XM Radio and podcasted to music fans in 126 countries.
 His latest show is a podcast: Rebellion Dogs Radio, a magazine style commentary on 12-Step life and history + authors and experts from the broader addiction/mental health world.
 Beyond Belief's Foreword is penned by Ernest Kurtz PhD.
 Click on his name for more on the works by Ernie Kurtz.